• Skip to primary navigation

 Before you make your fritters, whisk together the yogurt, lemon zest, lemon juice, a pinch of sea salt, and the maple syrup until smooth.
 Set the yogurt aside in the fridge until you’re ready to serve the fritters.

 While you prepare your fritter batter, heat a large skillet over medium.
 Add the grated summer squash to a bowl along with the basil.
 If you’re using regular eggs, whisk them to break up the yolks before adding to the squash and basil.
 If you’re using a flax egg, you can add it directly.
-Mix to distribute the egg then add 6 tablespoons of the flour and your sea salt.
+Mix to distribute the egg then add 6 tablespoons of the flour and about 1/4 teaspoon of sea salt.
 Mix the flour in.
 If your batter looks really watery, add the remaining 2 tablespoons of flour.

 Notes